 15 Tips to Consider Before Installing a Home Steam Shower

-Use these 15 tips as a checklist when planning your personal spa.
+To ensure that everything comes together as planned, consider these 15 tips as a checklist when planning your personal spa:

 MrSteam's 15 tips to help you plan for a home steam shower